rimolive/raffle-quarkus/README.md

 ================================

 This simple Raffle application is used to raffle swags in conferences.
-It it a Rest application that performs a raffle using Twitter and Instagram
+It it a Rest application using Quarkus that performs a raffle using Twitter and Instagram.

 Configuring the application
 ---------------------------